constarg/terminal-tool-builder-lib/README.md

 ```C
 tool_builder_init_help(&builder, "tool-name");
 ```
-The `intialize_help` function takes as the first parameter the builder and as a second parameter the name of your tool.
+The `tool_builder_init_help` function takes as the first parameter the builder and as a second parameter the name of your tool.

 ## Build the help docs
 Putting your own command in the docs of the help command helps the user who will use your tool to understand it.<br>